-We talk about XML Injection testing when we try to inject a particular XML doc to the application: if the XML parser fails to make an appropriate data validation the test will results positive.
+We talk about XML Injection testing when we try to inject an XML doc to the application: if the XML parser fails to make an appropriate data validation the test will results positive.

-In this section we describe a practical example of XML Injection: first we define an xml style communication, and we show how it works.
-Then we describe the discovery method in which we try to insert xml metacharacters.
-Once the first step is accomplished, the tester will have some information about xml structure, so it will be possible to try to inject xml data and tags (Tag Injection).
+In this section, we describe a practical example of XML Injection: first we define an XML style communication, and we show how it works.
+Then we describe the discovery method in which we try to insert XML metacharacters.
+Once the first step is accomplished, the tester will have some information about XML structure, so it will be possible to try to inject XML data and tags (Tag Injection).

-Let's suppose there is a web application using an xml style communication in order to perform users registration.
+Let's suppose there is a web application using an XML style communication in order to perform user registration.
 This is done by creating and adding a new <user> node on an xmlDb file.
-Let's suppose xmlDb file is like the following:
+Let's suppose xmlDB file is like the following:

-When a user register himself by filling an html form, the application will receive user's data in a standard request which for the sake of simplicity will be supposed to be sent as GET request.
+When a user register himself by filling an HTML form, the application will receive the user's data in a standard request, which for the sake of simplicity will be supposed to be sent as a GET request.